 It is not easy and I am still learning how to trust myself more as a parent, whether as a decision-maker or to filter through suggestions from other sources, but let us begin by telling ourselves that mummy knows best.

 I am not saying that we are walking encyclopedias and I am definitely not suggesting that we should get on our high horses and proclaim to be self-assured know-it-alls when it comes to caring for and raising children.
 In everything, parenting included, there is always room for the unknown, and to acknowledge that it exists is far healthier than pretending that it doesn’t.

-There is good reason for that.
+There is a good reason for that.

-Every child is different and any one parent is bound to run into the unlikeliest of situations, you know, those that only happen to you and no one else that you know.
+Every child is different and any parent is bound to run into the unlikeliest of situations, you know, those that only happen to you and no one else that you know.
 As much as we would like a handbook that clearly prescribes the ABCs of raising children, there is no cookie-cutter approach to parenting.
 Nothing is guaranteed to work for every parent and child, and we have got to wing it at times.